MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-easy-trials.md

     - All files and emails labeled during your trial stay labeled.
 You can manually remove the labels.

-    - You'll be downgraded to a lower license that doesn't support auto-labeling and data loss prevention.
+    - You'll be downgraded to your previous Microsoft E3 license package that doesn't support auto-labeling and data loss prevention.
 Your existing policies will stay turned on unless you turn them off.

     - Any auto-labeling policies cannot be edited after the trial ends, but can be deleted.